christopheradams/christopheradams.io/_drafts/another-year-of-art-crimes.md

 Art Crimes *aka* [Graffiti.org] was founded in 1994 by Susan Farrell and is the oldest and longest-running website of its kind on the Internet.
 (The photographer Brett Webb was an important early collaborator.)
-The site has since enjoyed three decades of contributions from thousands of graffiti artists and writers all over the world.
+The site has since enjoyed three decades of contributions by thousands of graffiti artists and writers from all over the world.

 Today, Graffiti.org hosts over 200,000 images and over 30,000 HTML files.
-The core of the site amounts to nearly 10,000 pages, each devoted to a specific artist, city, or train graffiti.
+The core of the site amounts to nearly 10,000 pages, most of which are devoted to a specific artist, city, or train location.
 It also features scores of articles, blackbooks, and murals, and lists hundreds of graffiti websites.
-Every caption, page, link, and index was written and maintained using plain HTML and CSS, with no software framework or templating system to speak of.
-A monumental feat.
+Every caption, page, link, and index was originally written and maintained using plain HTML and CSS.

-In recent years, the St. Louis-based non-profit [Fabricatorz Foundation] stepped up to host the website, and Jon Phillips, Landon Taylor, and I pitched in to improve it.
-We pledged to follow Graffiti.org's mission and stay true to its spirit, while streamlining the publishing process.
-For the task we chose [Zola], a modern static-site generator written in Rust.
-Jon designed the server and container architecture, while I handled the bulk of the website development, and Landon provided hundreds of new pictures.
+In recent years, the St. Louis-based [Fabricatorz Foundation] has stepped up to host the website, and Jon Phillips, Landon Taylor, and I pitched in to improve it.
+We pledged to follow Graffiti.org's mission and stay true to its roots, while streamlining the publishing process.
+For this task we chose [Zola], a modern static-site generator written in Rust.
+Jon engineered the server, while I programmed the website, and Landon provided hundreds of new pictures.

-We kept the original website's static content completely intact, and added updated pages, sections, and taxonomies as we went along.
-We also resisted any changes to the site's style or layout.
-City Walls are neatly arranged in a hiearchy of continents, countries, states, and cities.
-Artists can be referenced on related pages using internal links.
-Pagination within a section is generated automatically.
-Publication dates were calculated by scraping the monthly updates index, and deciphering copyright notices on older pages.
+The site's design has not changed since the 1990s!
+We kept all the original static content intact, only adding updated pages, indexes, and taxonomies as we went.
+We avoided needless changes to the site's style or layout, save for a new image grid on the home page.
+City Walls are arranged in a hierarchy of continents, countries, territories, and cities.
+Artists can be referenced on related pages using Zola's internal link format.
+Publication dates were calculated by scraping the list of monthly updates, and deciphering copyright notices on older pages.
 All of the code and media files are tracked with Git.
-We still accept submissions the old-fashioned
-way: by email.
-Only now we rely on [FreeScout] to stay organized.
+We still accept submissions the old-fashioned way: by email.
+Only now we use [FreeScout] to stay on top of things.

-One challenge was dealing with deadlinks.
-I replaced URLs for unreachable websites with their *earliest* recorded version from the [Wayback Machine] (that wasn't either blank or a landing page).
-Over many months I wrote the templates, reformatted the markup, checked countless external links, and curated dozens of new pages.
-Much of this work was aided by AI code generators writing scripts in Python, a language which I respect but prefer not to write.
+One challenge was dealing with link rot.
+If a domain was still online but had been taken over by spam, I replaced it with the *earliest* recorded version from the [Wayback Machine].
+Over many months I wrote the templates, refactored the markup, checked countless external links, and curated dozens of new pages.
+Much of this work was aided by AI code generators writing scripts in Python, a language I respect but prefer not to write.
 Graffiti.org gained another year of updates this way from Summer 2025 to Summer 2026.

 A few of the additions I'd like to highlight: